 We will contact your appointed tax representative.
 This will ensure that they receive the required login details for sending the tax-relevant data via the Funds Upload Client (accessible via my.oekb) or the via FTP accounts.

-Please see the following documents for costs relating to the sending of tax-relevant data and information on billing:
+Please see the following document for costs relating to the transmission of tax-relevant data as well as information on invoicing:

 It is absolutely essential for investment companies that no longer wish to notify OeKB of tax data to report this change in circumstances to the OeKB Funds Service Centre.
 If deregistration is not performed, the annual basic fee due will continue to be charged, even if no tax data reports are sent.